microsoft/InnerEye-CreateDataset/README.md

 Get the installer from [Git for Windows](https://git-scm.com/download/win)

  The installer will prompt you to "Select Components".
-Make sure that you tick the boxes for
+Make sure that you tick the boxes for:

 - Git LFS (Large File Support)
 - Git Credential Manager for Windows